parkuman/pocketcms/README.md

 ### Initial Setup

-1. log in to pocketbase
+1. log in to pocketbase at `localhost:8090/_/`
-2. create an auth collection called `pcms__users`
-3. create a user
-4. visit pocketcms at `localhost:8090/cms` and sign in as the user you created
+2. visit pocketcms at `localhost:8090/cms/` and create your first user
-5. run through initial setup for pocketcms
-6. voila!
+3. voila!

 Now that you are set up, any collections you create inside PocketBase prefixed with `pcms_` and with api rules **not** set to admin only, those collections will be